2019 Dartmouth Big Green football team

 The 2019 Dartmouth Big Green football team represented Dartmouth College in the 2019 NCAA Division I FCS football season as a member of the Ivy League.
 The Big Green were led by head coach Buddy Teevens in his 15th straight year and 20th overall.
 They played their home games at Memorial Field.
 They finished the season 9–1 overall and 6–1 in Ivy League play share of the Ivy League title with Yale.
 Dartmouth averaged 8,378 fans per game.

-Previous season

-The Big Green finished the 2018 season 9–1, 6–1 in Ivy League play to finish in second place.

 Preseason

 Preseason media poll

 The Ivy League released their preseason media poll on August 8, 2019.
 The Big Green were picked to finish in second place.